About McMaster Adult Celiac Disease Clinic

 A patient-centred approach based on scientific research evidence

-The McMaster University Celiac Disease Clinic for adults was opened in 2016 by Dr. Premysl Bercik (founding director) and is led by Dr. Ines Pinto-Sanchez since 2017.
-Today the clinic receives around 800-900 patients with celiac disease and gluten-related disorders per year.
+McMaster University's Celiac Disease Clinic for adults was opened in 2014 by Dr. Premysl Bercik (founding director) and has been lead by Dr. Ines Pinto-Sanchez since 2017.
+Today, the clinic receives around 800-900 patients with celiac disease and gluten-related disorders per year.

-The clinic provides care with a multidisciplinary approach to better respond to the complex nature of the celiac disease, and our practice is based on scientific research evidence.
+The clinic provides care with a multidisciplinary approach to best respond to the complex nature of celiac disease, and our practice is based on evidence from scientific research.
 We are very proud to be part of the Farncombe Family Digestive Health Research Institute, a world-renowned research institute.
-The clinic works closely with the Celiac Canada (CCA) and is the only Canadian adult celiac clinic currently recognized and certified by the Society for the Studies of Celiac Disease (SSCD) due to the quality of care it provides.
+The clinic works closely with Celiac Canada (CCA) and is the only Canadian adult celiac clinic currently recognized and certified by the Society for the Study of Celiac Disease (SSCD) due to the quality of care it provides.

 Multidisciplinary Assessment